Matt Wessler is a principal at Gupta Wessler PLLC, where he focuses on public interest and plaintiffs’-side appellate and complex litigation.

 In addition to his appellate work, Matt frequently co-counsels with trial firms in complex, ground-up litigation and has been appointed co-lead counsel in class actions that have successfully delivered tens of millions of dollars to consumers.

 Matt also actively represents and counsels non-profit organizations.
 He is outside counsel to the American Association for Justice and has filed briefs on their behalf in the Supreme Court and federal circuits across a range of issues, most recently in Henry Schein, Inc. v.
 Archer and White Sales, Inc. (arbitration), Merck Sharp & Dohme Corp. v.
 Albrecht (preemption), Retirement Plan Comm. of IBM v.
 Jander (ERISA), and Hardeman v.
 Monsanto (preemption).
-He also represents labor unions, and recently argued and won a landmark victory on behalf of SEIU and AFT in a challenge to the Wisconsin GOP’s brazen lame-duck legislation, meant to hamstring the incoming Democratic Governor and Attorney General.
+He also represents labor unions, and recently argued and won a landmark victory on behalf of SEIU and AFT in a challenge to Wisconsin’s brazen lame-duck legislation, meant to hamstring the incoming Governor and Attorney General.

 Before joining the firm, Matt spent six years as a staff attorney at Public Justice, P.C. in Washington, DC, where he spearheaded the firm’s focus on Supreme Court litigation and earned national attention for taking the lead in cases involving ERISA, preemption, arbitration, and health care.
 Matt previously practiced at the Washington law firm of Williams & Connolly LLP and was a member of Obama for America’s sensitive litigation team, where he handled important election litigation on behalf of the presidential campaign.
 He clerked for the Honorable Richard L. Nygaard of the U.S Court of Appeals for the Third Circuit and the Honorable William E. Smith of the U.S. District Court for the District of Rhode Island.
 Matt is a graduate of Cornell Law School and Williams College.